Titan Plus Core Mattress Review (2025)

 You’ll receive a refund if you return your mattress within the trial period, but after a 30-day “break-in” period.
 A removal fee of $99 will be deducted from your refund.

-Per our Chief Medical Advisor Dr. Raj Dasgupta (a quadruple board-certified physician specializing in pulmonary and sleep science), heavyweight sleepers should look for “thick mattresses made of durable materials that offer even support and sturdy edges to combat sagging.”
-The Titan Plus checked all of these boxes.
-It performed well in motion isolation, response, and edge support, earning an overall score of 4.1 out of 5.
+Per our Chief Medical Advisor, Dr. Raj Dasgupta (a quadruple board-certified physician specializing in pulmonary and sleep science), heavyweight sleepers should look for “thick mattresses made of durable materials that offer even support and sturdy edges to combat sagging.”
+The Titan Plus Core checked all of these boxes.
+It performed well in motion isolation, response, and edge support, earning an overall score of 4.7 out of 5.
 To learn more about each individual score, hover your cursor over a test category to see its definition.

-Mattress Clarity Test Results: Titan Plus
+Mattress Clarity Test Results: Titan Plus Core

 Poor